nawal-ahmad1/data-structures-and-algorithms-301/python/code_challenges/linked-list/README.md

 Takes a number (k) as a parameter and return the node’s value that is k from the end of the linked list.

 str method
-returns a string with Linked List values: a -> b -> c -> NULL
+returns a string with Linked List values: a -> b -> c -> NULL.